Federal Work Study

 - Have secured a part-time, on-campus, federal student aid funded employment position.
-Students can create a personal Career and Employment Services account to search for Federal Work Study employment opportunities.
+Students can create a personal Career Career account to search for Federal Work Study employment opportunities.

 - Student must have his/her K-State employer complete and return a Federal Work Study Position Description.
 Federal work study funding will not be made available to a student/employer until this form has been reviewed and accepted by the Office of Student Financial Assistance.